University certificate

 6.1.4.
 Diagnosis and Classification

 6.1.6.
-Treatment and Completion of the Gestation
+Treatment and Termination of Pregnancy

 6.2.
 Fetal Macrosomia